yabirgb/crdt/README.md

 operation for a certain server each time (to test the interface working only one node communicate with 5 nodes each time).
 Also sanic provides the API endpoints for the web interface to operate on the program.
-I've choosen to build a web interface because it emulates the activity proposed in the exercise while I can easily manage the state of the system.
+I've chosen to build a web interface because it emulates the activity proposed in the exercise while I can easily manage the state of the system.